LeoIV/bounce/README.md

 # Bounce

-This is the implementation of the Bounce algorithm for the paper ["Bounce: Reliable High-Dimensional Bayesian Optimization Algorithm for
+This is the implementation of the Bounce algorithm for the paper ["Bounce: Reliable High-Dimensional Bayesian Optimization for
 Combinatorial and Mixed Spaces"](https://arxiv.org/abs/2307.00618).

 ### Citation